 NEVER heat unopened food containers.
-Pressure build up may make the containers burst and cause iniurv.
+Pressure build up may make the containers burst and cause injury.

 DO NOT use unstable saucepans.
-Always make sure that you position the handles away from the edge of the hotplate.
+Always ensure that you position the handles away from the edge of the hotplate.

 DO NOT use cooking vessels on the hotplate that overlap the edges.